PierreGode/Bjorn/DEVELOPMENT.md

 - As I don't have the v1 and v3 to validate my algorithm, I just hope it will work properly.

 ### 🍾 Ghosting Removed!
-In my journey to make Bjorn work with the different screen versions, I struggled, hacking several parameters and found out that it was possible to remove the ghosting of screens!
+In my journey to make ragnar work with the different screen versions, I struggled, hacking several parameters and found out that it was possible to remove the ghosting of screens!
 I let you see this, I think this method will be very useful for all other projects with the e-paper screen!

 ## ✍️ Development Guidelines